MileHacker Logo

 • Bolt (Taxify): This ride-sharing app is emerging in Mwanza, though less consistent than in larger Tanzanian cities.

-• Uber: Uber is not commonly available or prevalent in Mwanza.
+• Uber: Uber is not commonly available or widely used in Mwanza.

 • Boda-bodas (Motorcycle Taxis): Very common and cheap for short distances.
 High risk due to accidents and lack of helmets.
 Not recommended for tourists.